 In today’s fast-paced world, maintaining healthy and fulfilling relationships can be a challenge.
 Fortunately, there are proven methods that can help couples build lasting connections and navigate the ups and downs of their journey together.
 The Gottman Method, developed by renowned relationship experts Dr. John and Dr. Julie Gottman, and Emotionally Focused Therapy (EFT), pioneered by Dr. Sue Johnson, are two powerful approaches that have revolutionized the field of couples therapy.
-By combining the strengths of these two methodologies, couples can experience a transformative approach to relationship success.
+Couples can experience a transformative approach to relationship success by combining the strengths of these two methodologies.
 In this article, we will explore how the Gottman Method and EFT complement each other, providing couples with an integrated framework for understanding and transforming their relationships.
 Whether you are a therapist seeking to enhance your skills or an individual looking for guidance in your own relationship, this article will provide valuable insights and practical tips for creating lasting connections.
 So, let’s dive in and discover how the Gottman Method and EFT can help couples thrive in their relationships.
+Gottman self-help modules are available too.

 Understanding the principles of the Gottman Method